‘Teen Mom 2’ Jenelle Evans Confirms Thoughts On Baby No. 4, Prepares For Wedding

 Jenelle Evans began dating David Eason in fall 2015, just a short time after she called off her engagement to Nathan Griffith, the father of her second child, 2-year-old Kaiser.
 As fans well know, Jenelle Evans is also mom to 7-year-old Jace, but her mother has had custody of the boy since shortly after his birth and thus far, Evans hasn’t regained custody of the child.

 Months into their dating relationship, Jenelle Evans said she and David Eason, who moved in with her just a short time into their romance, were taking things slow.
 While chatting with People Magazine, the reality star insisted she and Eason weren’t discussing the idea of marriage or babies and preferred to take things slow.
-Then, just months after the March 2016 interview, she and Eason announced that their first child would arrive in January 2017.
+Then, just months after the March 2016 interview, she and Eason announced their first child would arrive in January 2017.
 One month later, Evans and Eason became engaged.

 “We haven’t set a date, but we want to get married either this summer or next summer depending on how quickly we plan it,” Jenelle Evans revealed to MTV News last month.
 “I’m saying next summer, but he’s saying this summer.”